JamshedBosch/Requirements-import-export-check-compact/checks_documentation.md

 - **Features**:
   - Supports both 'ReqIF.ForeignID' and 'Object ID' as identifiers
   - Compares 'ReqIF.Text' with 'Object Text'
-- **Conditions**:
+- **Status Handling**:
-  - Texts differ between files
-  - 'Status OEM zu Lieferant R' is not 'zu bewerten'
+  - No findings generated if Status OEM zu Lieferant R is:
+    * 'zu bewerten' OR
+    * 'verworfen'
+  - Findings generated for all other status values when texts differ
-- **Finding Trigger**: Text differences without appropriate status
+- **Finding Trigger**: Text differences with status not being 'zu bewerten' or 'verworfen'

 #### 8. Multiple Attributes with Status OEM zu Lieferant R
 **Method**: `check_multiple_attributes_with_status_oem_zu_lieferant_r`